Java, Groovy, Clojure

 2 Returns a lazy sequence consisting of the result of applying f to the set of first items of each collection, followed by applying f to the set of second items in each collection, until any one of the collections is exhausted.
 Any remaining items in other collections are ignored.
 Function f should accept number-of-collections arguments.

-3 f should be a function of 2 arguments.
-If value is not supplied, returns the result of applying f to the first 2 items in coll, then applying f to that result and the 3rd item, etc. If collection contains no items, f must accept no arguments as well, and reduce returns the result of calling f with no arguments.
-If collection has only 1 item, it is returned and f is not called.
-If value is supplied, returns the result of applying f to val and the first item in collection, then applying f to that result and the 2nd item, etc. If collection contains no items, returns value and f is not called.
+3 The function f should have two arguments.
+If value is not supplied, returns the result of applying f to the first 2 items in coll, then applying f to that result and the 3rd item, etc. If collection contains no items, f must accept no arguments as well and reduce returns the result of calling f with no arguments.
+If a collection has only 1 item, it is returned and f is not called.
+If value is supplied, returns the result of applying f to val and the first item in the collection, then applying f to that result and the 2nd item, etc. If a collection contains no items, returns value and f is not called.

 4 Applies fn f to the argument list formed by prepending intervening arguments to args.